hutopi/MusicPickerService/README.md

 Musicpicker has been rewritten in Node.js, with many feature additions and performance improvements.
 This repository is the original C#/.NET web backend and is no longer supported.

-Please check out the project's Node rewrite on [GitHub](https://github.com/musicpicker/musicpicker/) and the managed cloud service http://musicpicker.net.
+Please check out the project's Node rewrite on GitHub at [musicpicker/musicpicker/](https://github.com/musicpicker/musicpicker/) and the managed cloud service at [musicpicker.net](http://musicpicker.net).

 # MusicPickerService